The Art of Doing Nothing

 The Art of Doing Nothing is the fourth solo studio album from Take That band member and singer-songwriter Mark Owen.
 The album was released on 7 June 2013 in Germany and 10 June 2013 in the UK, eight years since the release of his third studio album, How the Mighty Fall.
 The album was produced by Charlie Russell and Bradley Spence, with additional production on two tracks by Starsmith.
 The album was preceded by the release of the lead single "Stars", debuting at number 135 on the UK Albums Chart.
-The albums has sold 6,360 copies in the UK.
+The album has sold 6,360 copies in the UK.